eclipse-uprotocol/up-rust/README.md

 ### Optional features

-The up-rust crate contains some optional features, as per the crate documentation (refer to src/lib.rs).
-One of these features is the usage of protobuf message definitions from the cloudevents project.
-Specifically, with this feature enabled the build process downloads:
+The crate contains some optional features, as per the crate documentation (refer to src/lib.rs).

-- `cloudevents.proto` from the [CNCF CloudEvents specification project](https://github.com/cloudevents/spec/blob/main/cloudevents/formats/cloudevents.proto)

 To tell VSCode to just build all crate features automatically, place the following in `./vscode/settings.json`:

 ```json